-The time code track is only recorded on machines equipped with the ND-TC (#10370) option, and assuming that the time code lock-out switches are in the ready position.
+The time code track is only recorded on machines equipped with the ND-TC (#10370) option, and assuming that the time code lock-out switch is in the ready position.

 This is a longitudinal SMPTE/EBU 80 bits time code track recorded using Manchester Bi-phase which allows the reading of time code at very high speeds.
-The internal time code system of the NAGRA-D includes a time code generator corresponding to all the presently used formats (including drop frame).
+The internal time code system of the NAGRA-D II includes a time code generator corresponding to all the presently used formats (including drop frame).
 Time code can be recorded from the internal generator or an external source.
 Both the time and user information can be set from the keyboard or a PC.
-Although time code "Pre-striping" is permitted, recording of time code after the event (Post Striping) is not allowed as doing this will disturb the control track of the machine and will make the tape unreadable.

 When in rapid winding (especially at half-speed) the time code passes the head at more than 60 times nominal speed and cannot be correctly read from the tape.
 In these instances the time code output and display is updated from the counter roller.